 Music is integral to life at Barford St. Peter's Primary School and teachers incorporate song and rhythm across the curriculum in all year groups as an engaging and enjoyable approach to learning.

-Music is taught as a discreet subject, in weekly lessons, through the Charanga interactive scheme.
+Music is taught as a discrete subject, in weekly lessons, through the Charanga interactive scheme.
 Charanga is a world- leading music teaching and learning platform.

 Weekly 'praise through music' assemblies are held each Thursday where the children sing a variety of traditional hymns and more modern songs that reflect current celebrations and festivals.
 This is a popular time where children join in with enthusiasm.